How to Choose the Right Strap for Your Instrument

 Different instruments require different types of straps based on their size, weight, and playing posture.

 Electric and Acoustic Guitars: These instruments are generally light, so most straps will work well.
 As a general rule, look for a strap that is at least 2" wide for comfort and support, especially if it does not have a shoulder pad.
 For long performances or practice sessions, a padded or wider strap helps reduce fatigue by distributing weight more evenly.
 That said, thin straps with a shoulder pad are also an excellent option.
 The classic saddle-style strap, which was incredibly popular in the 1950s, is a perfect example of how a narrower strap with a well-designed shoulder pad can deliver outstanding comfort without sacrificing style.
-There are also exceptions at the other end of the spectrum.
-Slash famously plays with a 3/4" strap and no shoulder pad at all.
 All our straps are designed to fit both electric and acoustic guitars, so whatever your preference, we have an option to suit your style.

 Bass Guitars: Bass guitars are heavier, so thicker and more substantial straps are recommended.
 Straps in the 2.5" or wider range offer excellent comfort, but a well-made 2" strap can work just as well, as many iconic bass players from the 1960s and 1970s preferred.
 A 2" strap delivers that classic, timeless feel with the right balance of support and vintage style.